khakhalin/robowh/README.md

 * Finally, elementary moves we'll call `move`

 TODO:
+* Count the number of robots that were processed (didn't time out), show it in the console
 * Add rack functionality (registrer places, with addresses, track inventory)
 * Add target address functionality for incoming loads
 * Add loading bay functionality
 * Full task creation for incoming loads
+* Full task creation for outgoing loads
 * Add handling of `idle` task
-* Count the number of robots that are currently idling, show in the UI
 * Make the button "add 20 more loads" work
-* Full task creation for outgoing loads
+* Measure and report confusins and blockage for robots
 * Improve unit test for robots, as towards the end it seems to be making strange assumptions
 * Make "confused" element in UI actually report the number of confused robots